DevExpress/testcafe/docs/articles/documentation/test-api/intercepting-http-requests/creating-a-custom-http-request-hook.md

 ### The onResponse Method

-The `onResponse` method's `event` object exposes the following properties:
+The `onResponse` method's `event` object exposes the following properties and methods:

 Property | Type | Description
 -------- | ---- | --------------